-Decor Aid Featured in San Diego Home & Gardens Spring IssueInterviews
+Decor Aid Featured In San Diego Home & Gardensinterviews

 A San Francisco project by New York City design firm Decor Aid shows how large-scale artworks can set the mood for an entire room.